KevinMathisen/University-Information-API/README.md

 ```
 `{:country_name}` is the English name of the country that is used to find neighbouring contries, which is then used to find universities.

-{:partial_or_complete_university_name} is the partial or complete university name, which is used to find universities in neighbouring countries
+`{:partial_or_complete_university_name}` is the partial or complete university name, which is used to find universities in neighbouring countries

-{?limit={:number}} is an optional parameter that limits the number of universities in neighbouring countries that are returned.
+`{?limit={:number}}` is an optional parameter that limits the number of universities in neighbouring countries that are returned.
 If the limit is not set, or if it is set to 0, there will be no limit.
 Else the limit has to be a positive integer.

 Example request `unisearcher/v1/neighbourunis/china/University%20of%20Science?limit=1`

 ### Response
 Even though the request is different, the response will be identical to the response for the uniinfo.
+See [Response uniinfo](#Response1)

 ## Diag
 For viewing the status of the application, and the services it depends on.
 Returns the status code of the universities and countries api, and the version and uptime in seconds of the application running.